ptdiocese/rosary-hugo/content/_index.md

 jumbotron_logo_img: /img/olr-logo.png
 alert: true
 alert_announcement: Important announcement
-welcome_message_heading: WELCOME TO OUR PARISH
+welcome_message_heading: Welcome to Our Parish
 welcome_message: >-
   We, the parish community of Our Lady of the Rosary Catholic Church in Panama City, Florida, seek to improve our efforts to reach out to all of God`s